 SGX adversary models.
-Several recent research papers consider adversaries against SGX-based systems [37], [41], [39], [31], [14], [5].
+Several recent research papers consider adversaries against SGX-based systems [42], [47], [45], [34], [15], [5].
 These works typically consider individual adversarial capabilities, such as platform restarts, but to the best of our knowledge none of them defines all operations through which the OS or the adversary can control enclave execution schedule.
+Additionally, Pass et al. present a formal abstraction of the attestation verification model enabling secure and composable two-party computation [31], while Sinha et al. introduce MOAT, a tool for verifying confidentiality properties of applications running in SGX covering several distinct SGX attacker models, yet different from the one presented in this paper [36].